-May 5, 2017 – How to tell if the mortgage rate received is real or not (fake rates), by Andy May, COO of AAFMAA Mortgage Services.
-After thirty years in the mortgage business, serving America’s military market with a variety of mortgage options, Andy May shares some of his experiences regarding consumers and how they may be harmed in the mortgage market.
+May 5, 2017 – How to tell if the mortgage rate received is real or not (fake rates), by Anthony Powell, Vice President of Operations of AAFMAA Mortgage Services.
+After thirty years in the mortgage business, serving America’s military market with a variety of mortgage options, Anthony Powell shares some of his experiences regarding consumers and how they may be harmed in the mortgage market.

 This article focuses on obtaining a real rate, and not the other areas of risk for the military family (past AAFMAA Mortgage articles may be searched on Google for Controlled Business Arrangements, Builder Risks, and other articles written on home risks or visit aafmaa.com/mortgage for an archive of articles).
 The first clue that the rate may not be a real rate occurs during the advertising phase.